-"The pangenome approach represents a new way of thinking about human genetic variation," said Evan Eichler, professor of genome sciences at the University of Washington School of Medicine in Seattle and a senior scientist in the Human Pangenome Reference Consortium.
+"The pangenome approach represents a new way of thinking about human genetic variation," said Evan Eichler, professor of genome sciences at the University of Washington School of Medicine in Seattle and one of the senior scientists in the Human Pangenome Reference Consortium.
 "It has the potential not only to improve discovery of genetic diseases but also transform our understanding of the genetic diversity of our species."